-Place the flour, butter and salt into a large, clean bowl.
+Place the butter, flour and salt into a large clean bowl.

-Add the water to the mixture and using a cold knife stir until the dough binds together, add more cold water a teaspoon at a time if the mixture is too dry.
+Add water to the mixture and use a cold knife to stir until the dough binds together, add a teaspoon cold water at a time if the mixture is too dry.

-Wrap the dough in clingfilm and chill for a minimum of 15 minutes, up to 30 minutes.
+Wrap the dough in clingfilm and chill for about 45 minutes.

-The dough can also be made in a food processor by mixing the flour, butter and salt in the bowl of the processor on a pulse setting.
-When the mixture resembles breadcrumbs, add the water, slowly, through the funnel until the dough comes together in a ball.
-Wrap in Saran wrap/ Clingfilm and chill as above.
+The dough can also be made in a food processor by mixing the butter, flour and salt in the bowl of the processor on a pulse setting.
+When the mixture becomes like breadcrumbs, add water slowly through the funnel until the dough gets together in a ball.
+Keep it in the fridge for about 45 minutes.

 Heat the oven to 220C/425F/gas 7.

-Meanwhile, simmer the apples with the lemon juice and water in a large pan until soft.
+Meanwhile, simmer the apples with the water and lemon juice in a large pan.
 Add the sugar and cinnamon to the cooked apples.
 Remove from the heat and add the butter and leave to cool.

 Roll out half the pastry and line a 13cm / 7" pie dish.
-Put the cooled, cooked apple mixture into the pastry case.
+Put the cold cooked apple mixture into the pastry case.

-Roll out the remaining pastry to make a lid for the pie.
+To make a lid for the pie, roll out the remaining pastry.
 Damp the edges of the pastry in the dish with a little cold water, cover with the lid, press the edges firmly together and crimp to decorate.

-Brush the top of the pie with milk and bake in the middle of a hot oven for 20 - 25 minutes.
+Brush the top of the pie with milk then bake it in the middle of a hot oven for about 25 minutes.

 Serve hot or cold with cream, ice cream or custard sauce.